The History of Danish Cultural Institute

 From the very beginning, the organization has prioritized to be locally present at various international locations.

-At the moment DCI has institutes in six countries:
+At the moment DCI has institutes in five countries:

 Brazil (Rio de Janeiro)